Iran trims Airbus deal amid U.S. regulatory delays

 TEHRAN Iran has reduced the number of airplanes it plans to buy from Airbus (AIR.PA) by six amid delays in U.S. regulatory approvals, and may knock one plane off a similar deal for more than 100 with Boeing (BA.N), an Iranian official told Reuters.

-The country’s deputy transport minister told a conference on Monday there were signs the U.S. Treasury would release the crucial licences by the end of this month.
+The country’s deputy transport minister told a conference on Monday there were signs the U.S. Treasury would release the crucial licenses by the end of this month.

 But speaking again on Tuesday, he stepped up criticism of what Iran sees as unfair delays in unblocking the deal, which is part of efforts to rebuild Iran's elderly fleet that were built into a pact between Tehran and world powers to lift most Western sanctions in exchange for limits on Iran’s nuclear activities.